Pistons vs. Nets Player Props Betting Odds

 Spencer Dinwiddie Props

-- The 14.5-point over/under for Spencer Dinwiddie on Saturday is 0.1 higher than his season scoring average (14.4).
+- The 14.5-point over/under set for Spencer Dinwiddie on Tuesday is 0.1 higher than his scoring average on the season.

-- He averages 0.5 more rebounds than his prop bet Saturday of 3.5.
+- He has pulled down 4.0 rebounds per game, 0.5 higher than his prop bet on Tuesday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.